Can you really make money from blogging?

 Online courses are incredibly popular.
 That’s why there are so many platforms to create and sell online courses.

-But keep in mind that the online course market is evolving on a daily basis.
+Keep in mind that the online course market is evolving on a daily basis.
 Sites like Udemy, Teachable, and Course Merchant have become popular with marketers and technical instructors.
 And more platforms are coming.

-And then there’s Corbett Carr, who shared a video case study on 10 merchants who earned $1.6 million on Udemy in one year.
+Then there’s Corbett Carr, who shared a video case study on 10 merchants who earned $1.6 million on Udemy in one year.

 In fact, the average instructor brings in $7,000 from Udemy courses, though there is a wide range of outcomes.